stgm/scientific-programming-1/90 Python/20 Basics/20 Variables.md

 | `print(str(32))`          | `'32'`                                                         |
 | `print(str(3.14159))`     | `'3.14159'`                                                    |

 Did you notice that decimals are denoted in the American Style?
 With a point instead of a comma!
-This is the case for most prgramming languages.
+This is the case for most programming languages.